included in this collection

 kope x coffee

-Coffee plantations first emerged in Hawaii in the mid 1800’s.
+Coffee plantations first emerged in Hawaiʻi in the mid 1800’s.
 From then the crop has thrived, with over 8,200 acres planted across the state.
-Here in Hawaii, more farms now grow coffee than any other crop, and we are proud to be able to source locally grown coffee for this bar.
-The infusion of Hawaiian coffee (kope) into creamy dark milk chocolate and a sprinkling of crunchy cacao nibs make this the ideal chocolate breakfast bar.
+Here in Hawaiʻi, more farms now grow coffee than any other crop, and we are proud to be able to source locally grown coffee for this bar.

 -